BIOSCI 220 : Quantitative Biology

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 1 hour of lectures, a 3 hour lab/tutorial, 3 hours of reading and thinking about the content and 3 hours of work on assignments/preparation.
+For this course, you can expect two hours of lectures, a three hour laboratory (one week off, two weeks on), three hours of reading and thinking about the content and three hours of work on assignments and/or test preparation.

-- Attendance is expected at scheduled activities including labs/tutorials to complete components of the course.
+- Attendance is expected at scheduled activities including labs to complete components of the course.

-- Lectures will be available as recordings.
-Other learning activities including labs will not be available as recordings, unless the entire campus is forced online due an increase in the COVID-19 Alert Level (see Learning Continuity section for more details).
+- Lectures will be available online and as recordings.
+Other learning activities including labs will not be available as recordings.

 - The activities for the course are scheduled as a standard weekly timetable.